Ohlone's Federal College Code is 004481.

 Federal Pell Grant

 The Pell Grant is a federally-funded program.
-This grant cannot exceed one-half the cost of your education.
-To be eligible, you must be an undergraduate student, enrolled in an eligible degree program, demonstrate financial need, and maintain satisfactory academic progress.
+To be eligible, you must be an undergraduate student, be a US Citizen/an eligible noncitizen, register with selective service (a male between ages of 18 and 25), enrolled in an eligible degree program, demonstrate financial need, and maintain satisfactory academic progress.

-Grants range from approximately $555 to $5,730 per academic year.
-The amount awarded, as determined by the Federal Pell Grant Program is, in most cases, based on the previous year's income and current asset information you provided in the application.
+Grants range from approximately $619 to $6,095 per academic year.
+The amount awarded, as determined by the Federal Pell Grant Program is, in most cases, based on the prior prior year income and current asset information you provided in the application.

 Your Pell Grant eligibility is limited to 6 years or 12 full-time equivalent semesters (a total of 600%), including all past award years.